Zum Inhalt springen

 Our Services at a Glance

 Every accessibility project is different: an online shop with a complex checkout poses different requirements than a corporate website with a contact form or a customer portal with self-service functions.
 Our service spectrum is divided into six core areas that can be flexibly combined and build upon each other.
+Beneath them sit the productized individual services — from the WCAG audit through accessible PDFs to easy language — broken down further below by service group and with fixed prices.

 WCAG 2.2 Accessibility Audit

-Comprehensive testing against all 78 success criteria of WCAG 2.2.
+Comprehensive testing against all 78 success criteria of WCAG 2.2, fixed price from €2,480.
 Combination of automated tests, manual expert evaluation and testing with assistive technologies.
 More about the audit process

 Technical Remediation